Vrinka/Internship_project1/README.md

 ## Development:

-If you'd like to contribute or modify this project, feel free to fork the repository and submit a pull request.
+If you'd like to contribute or modify this project, feel free to work the repository and submit a pull request.